kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-stage-1a.md

 <!--example1-stage-1a-start-->
 ### Populate the edge service provider workspace

-This puts the definition and export of the edge-mc API in the edge service provider workspace.
+This puts the definition and export of the KubeStellar API in the edge service provider workspace.

 Use the following command.